GET IN TOUCH

 IRS Guidance: How to Apply Online for Payment Agreements

 The IRS directs taxpayers to apply online through the Online Payment Agreement Application.
-This system allows individuals to set up a payment plan or installment in just a few steps and receive immediate confirmation.
+This system allows individuals to set up a payment plan or installment agreement in just a few steps and receive immediate confirmation.